 A Dizzying Journey

-After a few days the hand unexpectedly recovered, but I began to explore in earnest the reasons for the longtime lightheadedness.
-I had usually blamed it on fatigue from poor sleep quality, allergy-induced sinus issues or blood sugar lows.
+After a few days, the hand unexpectedly recovered, but I began to explore in earnest the reasons for the longtime lightheadedness.
+I had usually blamed it on fatigue from poor sleep quality, sinus issues or blood sugar lows.
 But when my head started swimming while seeing a train rush by, sitting in heavy traffic, or backing up in my car, I knew it was time to seek help.
 Coming to a sudden stop on my bike often had the same effect, which could prove detrimental in my triathlon endeavors!